 - Are unsure about whether you’re capable of providing them value

 There are some obvious ways to counter the first two objections.
 You could provide some really great social proof (“Brennan’s book helped us our revenues last year”) or you could really dig inside the head of the visitor, and show them that you understand what they’re struggling with, know where they want to be, and have a product or service to offer them.
-This is why I’m such a fan of the long form sales page (see my Consultancy Masterclass for an example.)
+This is why I’m such a fan of the long form sales page (see my Double Your Freelancing Rate for an example.)
 You can’t fit what you need to close the sale into a few bullet points and a paragraph or two of copy.

 However, the last objection is the hardest to overcome.
 You might be more than qualified, and you might have a great product, but the skeptical visitor has no idea whether or not you and your product can actually deliver value that outweighs the cost.